 We generally find that Google Calendar is the best way to keep colleagues informed of what’s going on and it works incredibly well with time zone differences.
-We know that trying to arrange meetings in a different time zone can be a major headache.

 Once you’ve arranged a meeting, then you’ll need to send an invite to the journalist.
 We recommend 30 minutes max as they will have a very packed schedule.

 Even if a journalist doesn’t outright request a Google Calendar invite, send one anyway.

 Be sure to keep the headline clear for them (and for you) with a description of the person, developer/game and place so they can see it easily at a glance.
 Such as:

 If you’re in a different timezone to the journalist, then you need to factor that in so things don’t go south as soon as you get there and the time zones change.
 We’ll all been a victim of that before!